sreeeku/portfolio/content/authors/admin/_index.md

 - Visitors
 ---

-I'm a student of Computer Science at the Universtiy of Texas at Arlington (UTA).
+I'm a Master's student pursuing Computer Science at the University of Texas at Arlington (UTA).
+My current interests are in applications of Deep Learning in Computer Vision and Natural Language Processing.